soc/soc.me/_languages/unified-condition-syntax.md

 The following examples assume that the language has indentation-sensitive syntax to ensure unambiguous parsing.

-Languages without indentation-sensitve syntax require either mandatory braces around the bodies of `then` branches, or ending `then` branches explicitly, for instance with `end` or a `,`.
+Languages without indentation-sensitive syntax require either mandatory braces around the bodies of `then` branches, or ending `then` branches explicitly, for instance with `end` or a `,`.

 ##### simple if expression
 ```lua